RedHatNordicsSA/ansible-roadshow/labs/lab-3/README.md

 ansible-doc copy
 ansible-doc systemd
 ```
-:boom: You can also find a full list of all modules availabe in your system by running (_command will take a couple of seconds to run_):
+:boom: You can also find a full list of all modules available in your system by running (_command will take a couple of seconds to run_):
 ```
 ansible-doc -l
 ```